Creating Game Data

 Note

 You can also choose to bake only some things into the texture (like ambient occlusion) and then choose to mix this newly baked texture with your regular texture in the engine.
-This means that the engine will use multi-texturing, which is fully supported across everything: Blender → X3D exporter can save material with mutiple textures if you set up nodes correctly and gllTF and Castle Game Engine support it.
+This means that the engine will use multi-texturing, which is fully supported across everything: Blender → X3D exporter can save material with multiple textures if you set up nodes correctly and gllTF and Castle Game Engine support it.

 See also: